Outback Family History

 The Ledger Foundry

-This latest book is a wonderful blend of a family history and the manufacturing of the wonderful bright red pillar boxes that we have all seen.
+This latest book is a wonderful blend of family history and the manufacture of the wonderful, bright red pillar boxes we have all seen.

 Cast Iron Pillar Boxes